Marginal Utility Definition

 What we can take away from this example is that the greater quantity an individual has, the lower their marginal utility.
 So as Susan acquires more doughnuts, the utility she receives from each additional (marginal) doughnut falls.
 This will continue to fall until the satisfaction received is less than the value placed on that additional level of enjoyment.

-General FAQs on Marginal Utility
+Marginal Utility FAQs

 If you open up a packet of biscuits, you may enjoy the first one.
 This is known as utility.
 However, the second, third, and fourth biscuit may provide a different level of enjoyment.
 This could be more, or perhaps less.
 Nevertheless, it is the additional biscuit or the marginal consumption, that is classed as marginal utility.
 In other words, it is the enjoyment or satisfaction that a consumer gains for each additional unit they consume.